TheAppgineer/flatpak-flutter/README.md

 > Note: The progress already made is that flatpak-flutter is [referenced](https://docs.flutter.dev/deployment/linux#additional-deployment-resources) on the Flutter documentation site!

-### The Current Approach
+### The Common Approach
-The approach taken by Flutter app developers to get them published on Flathub, is to create an archive with pre-built binaries and download that within the app manifest.
+The approach often taken by Flutter app developers to get their apps published on Flathub, is to create an archive with pre-built binaries and download that within the app manifest.
 This can lead to the recurring question during the PR review process of "Why not build from source?", but when the reviewer gets aware of the Fluter nature of the app it gets accepted.

 ### The flatpak-flutter Approach
 flatpak-flutter performs a pre-processing run on the app manifest to collect all the required sources for an offline build and stores their origins in the form of flatpak-builder `modules` and `sources`.
 The output of this pre-processing step is a manifest that can be built in a sandboxed environment, which can be verified locally by running `flatpak-builder` with the `--sandbox` option.